-Dine in your residence.
+> Dine in your residence.
 Do not go out for food.
-For on campus students, complete the meal delivery form (https://forms.gle/YbUL78BARV4uPu9V8) to arrange for meal delivery to your room.
+On campus students should complete this meal delivery form to arrange for meal delivery to your room.

 Be aware of the emergency warning signs for COVID-19.
 If the unlikely event you should ever experience any of these signs, seek emergency medical care immediately.
 If on-campus, call Campus Safety at 503-768-7777, and they will call 911.
 If off-campus, call 911:

 - Persistent pain or pressure in the chest